eriksank/base36x/README.md

 ## Why use base36?

 For pretty much the same reasons as base64.
 For example, email systematically uses base64 to embed images and other binary data inside messages.
-Encoding the data in base64 avoids the problem that the data contains control charactes that will disturb the email protocol.
+Encoding the data in base64 avoids the problem that the data often contains control charactes that will disturb the email protocol.

 The problem with base64 is that it distinguishes between lower -and upper case letters.
 There are numerous situations in which the outer protocol is case insensitive, for example in the case of urls.
 In that case, base36 will be more suitable.
 You can use it when you would use base64 but where you do not want to distinguish between lower -and uppercase characters.